onflow/band-oracle-contracts/README.md

         pub var requestID: UInt64
     }
 ```
-This struct allows users to know when was the latest rate received and the oracle to discard updates from any relayer that are not up to date.
-Keep in mind that all data is stored by its USD-rate, and calculated in any other currency based on that.
+This struct provides the caller with the data received from the oracle network for the symbol in question.
+Keep in mind that all data is normalized and stored using a USD conversion rate, meaning that conversions into other symbols will derive from that.

 ### Updating the data
 The account where the contract is deployed will be granted with a `OracleAdmin` resource.
 This resource could be use to create `DataUpdater` resources and publishing a `{&RelayUpdate}` capability to them.
 An authorized account can claim said capability at the time of creating a `Relay` resource.
 This resource will grant the ability to call the `updateData` method that will call contract function `access(contract) fun updateRefData (symbolsRates: {String: UInt64}, resolveTime: UInt64, requestID: UInt64)` that will finally update the `symbolsRefData` dictionary.